Nigella Lasagne Of Love

 Instructions

-1. Chop onions and cook in a large pan with oil until softened.
+1. Cook onions in oil until soft.

 Leave a Reply